-Performance Measure 3.1.
-Water Use: Standard users shall conserve water resources and manage water use to avoid long-term depletion and maintain crop productivity.
+Performance Measure 3.1 Water Use: Standard users shall conserve water resources and manage water use to avoid long-term depletion and maintain crop and pasture productivity.

-Indicator 3.1.1.
-Agricultural Water Withdrawal: A process for avoiding the depletion of available groundwater resources beyond the recharge capacity of the watershed or catchment and by direct withdrawal where groundwater depletion is an issue as determined by a groundwater regulatory agency.
+Indicator 3.1.1 Agricultural Water Withdrawal: A process for avoiding the depletion of available surface water and groundwater resources beyond the recharge capacity of the watershed or catchment and by direct withdrawal where surface water or groundwater depletion is an issue as determined by a groundwater regulatory agency.

-Indicator 3.1.2.
-Regional Water Conservation: Participation individually or collaboratively in regional water conservation programs where appropriate to help foster responsible use and conservation of groundwater and surface water used for agriculture.
+Indicator 3.1.2 Regional Water Conservation: Participation individually or collaboratively in regional water conservation programs where appropriate to help foster responsible use and conservation of groundwater and surface water used for agriculture.

-Indicator 3.1.3.
-Water Conservation: A water management program that uses appropriate technology (including crop/irrigation system design) and applies regional agricultural best management practices to utilize water efficiently; to provide water tailored to crop needs; and to control pests, pathogens, salinization and accumulation of other adverse compounds.
+Indicator 3.1.3 Water Conservation: A water management program that uses appropriate technology (including washdown and irrigation system design) and applies regional agricultural best management practices to utilize water efficiently; to provide water tailored to plant needs; and to control pests, pathogens, salinization and accumulation of other adverse compounds.

-Performance Measure 3.2.
-Water Quality: Standard users shall apply a program to properly manage the use of fertilizers and other soil amendments, crop protectants, and other inputs and avoid release of sediment and nutrients from agricultural lands into groundwater and surface water.
+Performance Measure 3.2 Water Quality: Standard users shall apply a program to properly manage the use of fertilizers and other soil amendments, crop protectants, and other inputs, and impacts of livestock on waterways, to avoid release of sediment, nutrients or fecal contamination from agricultural lands into groundwater and surface water.

-Indicator 3.2.1.
-Input Application on Agricultural Lands: Application of regional agricultural best management practices when applying fertilizers and other soil amendments, crop protectants and other agricultural inputs to avoid and control infiltration of nutrients, crop protectants and pathogens into groundwater.
+Indicator 3.2.1 Input Application on Agricultural Lands: Application of regional agricultural best management practices when applying fertilizers and other soil amendments, crop protectants and other agricultural inputs to avoid and control infiltration of nutrients, crop protectants and pathogens into groundwater and surface water.

-Indicator 3.2.2.
-Water Quality Protection: Application of regional agricultural best management practices to manage water runoff from cropland into surface water and protect wetlands, riparian areas and water quality of groundwater and surface water.
+Indicator 3.2.2 Water Quality Protection: Application of regional agricultural best management practices to manage water and effluent runoff from farmland into surface water and protect wetlands, riparian areas and water quality of groundwater and surface water.